stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

       sudo /usr/local/libexec/slapd -d 1 -h 'ldaps:/// ldap:/// ldapi:///'
       ```

-4. Setup LDAP client configuration on Poleg.
+4. Setup LDAP client configuration on BMC.

     * Open a terminal in the build machine and navigate to the directory which contains OpenBMC source codes.
 The directory is called **OPENBMCDIR** hereafter.
       + Copy all directories and their containing files from [https://github.com/Nuvoton-Israel/openbmc/tree/runbmc/meta-phosphor/nuvoton-layer/dlc/ldap-support-user-management](https://github.com/Nuvoton-Israel/openbmc/tree/runbmc/meta-phosphor/nuvoton-layer/dlc/ldap-support-user-management) under OPENBMCDIR/meta-quanta/meta-runbmc-nuvoton directory according to their default hierarchy.